andrewjmead/wpsites/README.md

  Opening site...
 ```

 Amazing!
 Now creating your first site is just the beginning.
-Read on to learn how you can build your own templates to create sites specific to your needs!
+Read on to learn how you can make your own templates to create sites specific to your needs!

 # Configuring WPSites